josephwehby/InvestmentTracker/notes.md

 - when client needs a new token we will check their refresh token against the one in the database
   - if the refresh token is expired then they need to login again
   - if not then issue new jwt and refresh token for the user

+# Database Notes
+- to truncate the table and set the auto id back to 1 user `TRUNCATE TABLE your_table_name RESTART IDENTITY;`